-

 What is the Shortlist?

 Catalyst will research and identify a universe of sell-side analyst targets as well as institutional and/or high net worth investors, that are appropriate current or future targets for your company.
-This research is based on our proprietary investor database as well as “Big Dough” BD Corporate and other sources.
+This research is based on our proprietary investor database, licensed Wall Street databases and proprietary research.

 Prefer a Buy-Side Shortlist?
 We can do that too.